jg-digital-media/jgdm-woocommerce-selectors/README.md

                     .page-item {

-                        // list item selector that contains an anchor tag for each page
+                        // Note: list item selector that contains an anchor tag for each page

                         a {